CsPS0/Neumann-Survival-Week/RPG-GAME/InputLib/README.md

 ## Input in Input.cs

-A class that captures input from the user via user32.dll.
+A class that captures input from the user.

 attributes: